 Before you have any work carried out make sure you know the length of the warranty, your plumber offers.

 References and reviews: Ask your potential plumber for references from recent customers; you can do this by checking out the reviews on the plumber or plumbing company.

-With the internet, this makes this much more accessible nowadays as most plumbers and plumbing companies will have some type of reviews on their website.
+The internet makes this much more accessible nowadays as most plumbers and plumbing companies will have some type of review on their website.

 There are many different types of reviews, some of which are more trusted than others.